BESSER-PEARL/BESSER/docs/source/buml_language.rst

 * Build the model coding in Python Using the B-UML python library
 * Define the model via textual notation using one of our grammars
-* Transform an image into a BUML model (e.g., a photo of a hand-drawn model on a board)
+* Transform an image into a B-UML model (e.g., a photo of a hand-drawn model on a board)

 The following table shows the different notations supported by each type of model